dani-barrientos/MEL/README.md

 # MEL
 See ENLACE A DOC for MEL documentation
 # vcpkg
- If cmake variable **USE_SPDLOG** is set to *true*. code is compiled using spdlog as the logging library.
+ If CMake variable **USE_SPDLOG** is set to *true*. code is compiled using spdlog as the logging library.
 In this case vcpkg need to be installed.
 As a summary:
    - Follow installacion instructions in https://vcpkg.io/en/getting-started.html.
 It consists basically on cloning the vcpkg github repository and execute a couple of scripts
    - In order for cmake to be able to find packages,set environment variable VCPKG_ROOT pointing to vcpkg root
 # build